Is life insurance a good investment?

 Is investing in life insurance worth it?

-The cash value is a tax-deferred savings account that gains interest and grows over time, but every policy is different in how the cash can grow or shrink.
+• The cash value is a tax-deferred savings account that gains interest and grows over time.
+While every policy is different in how the cash can grow or shrink, what they all have in common is that they usually offer lower returns than other non-insurance investment options.

 Ready to shop for life insurance?